MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_lamp_8_annotated.png" title="">

-1. Once these changes have been made, exit using "ctrl" + "x", then confirm the save by pressing "y" and then Enter to keep the defaulted file name.
+1. Once these changes have been made, exit using "ctrl" + "x", then confirm the save by pressing "y" and then "Enter" to keep the defaulted file name.

 1. Reload Apache2 to have the changes take effect: